davidgiven/cowgol/doc/language.md

 ```
 var i: uint8 := 4; # variable declaration with initialiser
 var j: uint8;      # variable declaration without initialiser
+var k := fnord;    # you can omit the type if the RHS is non-constant

 j := i + 1;        # assignment and expressions
 j := i + 1 * 2;    # standard priorities; this adds 3 to i